 [C.R.S.18-12-203,(2)(f)], "Is not an unlawful user of or addicted to controlled substance as defined in section 18-18-12 ", and t...hen in section (5) goes on to state "Whether an applicant is addicted to or an unlawful user of controlled substances shall be determined as provided in federal law and regulations".

 Later in Section (VI) (3) (a) it says the sheriff shall deny or revoke a permit if the applicant falls under one of the conditions listed under subsection (2).

-The Elbert County Sheriff's Office will deny or revoke CCW permits if the individual is a medical or recreational marijuana user.
+The Elbert County Sheriff's Office will deny or revoke CHP permits if the individual is a medical or recreational marijuana user.